One-Day Snowman

 That still feels strange to me.

-Because it matters to me.
 Because it puts a smile on my face, and hopefully on a few others, too.